Cyber Security: Everything You Need to Know in Preparing For An Attack

 What does this tell us?
 That IT security teams are struggling to keep up with the current level of cyber terrorism, foreshadowing a virtual epidemic.

-Cybersecurity - also often labelled as information technology security - refers to the range of techniques used to protect your networks, programmes, hardware, software and data from a harmful attack by an external source.
+Cybersecurity - also often labelled as information technology security - refers to the range of techniques used to protect your networks, programmes, hardware, software, and data from a harmful attack by an external and malicious source.

 There are many various types of cybersecurity attacks today.
 However, we tend to say that the source is the main distinguishing feature between types of cyber security incidents.
 These invasions can range from a minor phishing email - instigated by a solo attacker - to a global, organised crime unit looking to dissolve a major organisation.
 Both ends of the spectrum are similar in their ability to dramatically impact the running of your business.